 Hiking: 5–7.5 miles, Elevation gain/loss: 2,100'; Transfer: 2–2.5 hours.

 This morning, we hike one of Yellowstone’s most iconic and scenic hikes.
-The summit of Mount Washburn (10,223 ft) for 360-degree views of Yellowstone spread out at our feet.
+The summit of Mount Washburn (10,223 ft) offers breathtaking 360-degree views of Yellowstone spread out at our feet.
 The wide trail’s gradual ascent to the fire lookout atop the mountain makes it a great hike to top off our week.
-Our final stop in the park provides the perfect opportunity to experience one of Yellowstone’s hydrothermal features firsthand.
-We take a relaxing dip in the Boiling River, whose cool current warms to a soothing temperature with the overflow from a series of nearby hot springs.
-After soaking any trail grit and soreness away, we return to our waiting vehicle and leave the park, arriving in Bozeman by approximately 7pm.
+We may even glimpse some four-legged friends along the way, bighorn sheep are known to frequent the area and graze nearby.
+With our hearts full of appreciation for our National Parks we return to our waiting vehicle and start our journey back home, arriving in Bozeman by approximately 7pm.
 Breakfast and lunch included.

 Hiking: 7 miles, Elevation gain/loss: 1,384'; Transfer: 2.5–3.5 hours.